HIV and Opportunistic Infections, Coinfections, and Conditions

 TB is an opportunistic infection (OI).
 OIs are infections that occur more often or are more severe in people with weakened immune systems than in people with healthy immune systems.
 HIV weakens the immune system, increasing the risk of TB in people with HIV.

 Infection with both HIV and TB is called HIV/TB coinfection.
-In people with HIV, latent TB is more likely to advance to TB disease.
+Latent TB is more likely to advance to TB disease in people with HIV than in people without HIV.
 TB disease may also cause HIV to worsen.

 Treatment with HIV medicines is called antiretroviral therapy (ART).
 ART protects the immune system and prevents HIV infection from advancing to AIDS.